robiningelbrecht/powerpyx-focus/README.md

-# Powerpyx focus C extension
+# Powerpyx focus Chrome extension
 Enable reading mode on Powerpyx's walktroughs and hide all clutter